Skip to content

 The thyroid is part of the endocrine system and is located in the front of the neck, with lobes on either side of the trachea.

-There are a lot of different glands in the body, but the thyroid in particular, produces very important hormones that help regulate many different functions including the metabolism, the immune system, heart health, and more.
-Thyroid disease, a type of autoimmune disease that can affect both humans as well as pets.
+There are a lot of different glands in the body, but the thyroid in particular produces very important hormones that help regulate many different functions including the metabolism, the immune system, heart health, and more.
+Thyroid disease is a type of autoimmune disease that can affect both humans as well as pets.
 The disease occurs when the thyroid gland produces either too much or not enough of the thyroid hormone.

 When the thyroid makes too much thyroid hormone, the body uses too much energy causing the heart to beat faster.
 This condition is called Hyperthyroidism.
-On the other hand when the thyroid does not produce enough thyroid hormone, the animal generally feels tired, disoriented and can even gain weight.
+On the other hand when the thyroid does not produce enough thyroid hormone, the animal generally feels tired, disoriented and can even gain weight as the metabolism slows down.
 This condition is knows as Hypothyroidism.
 Both conditions come with their own problems and affect pets differently.

 WHEN PETS GET HYPERTHYROIDISM

 Hyperthyroidism is a very rare condition in dogs, but cats tend to suffer it more commonly.
-However, when it does occur in dogs, it is very serious.
+Cat hyperthyroidism has many of the same symptoms as dog hyperthyroidism, but when it occurs in dogs it is very serious.
 The primary cause of dog hyperthyroidism is a type of cancer called thyroid carcinoma that would be diagnosed by your vet.
 The prognosis is determined by the size of the tumor, how much surrounding tissue is involved, and the stage of the cancer.
 Your vet can go over treatments for your dog and give medications to alleviate the thyroid symptoms.

 Thankfully, this condition is rare in dogs, but it is still important to watch for possible symptoms so that any issues can be detected early on.
 Some of the symptoms of hyperthyroidism in dogs are: